pedrogasg/jetson-setup/README.md

 ## Intalling librealsense and ros
 ---

-### Step 1 - Realsense setup
+### Step 1-2 - Realsense setup

-> To install librealsense you only need to use the utility scripts of jetson hacks for the [435D](https://www.jetsonhacks.com/2019/05/07/jetson-nano-realsense-tracking-camera/) or for the [265T](https://www.jetsonhacks.com/2019/05/16/jetson-nano-realsense-depth-camera/) they basically tell you to run the follow commands (if you need a newer version see Step 1-2
+> Right now we are using the version 2.28

 1. Add a swapfile to jetson